akshaykumar99/Text-Summarizer/README.md

 So what this application do, it takes the review as an input and generate the summary of few words. <br />

 ## Datasets
-I've trained the model on Amazon Fine Food Reviews dataset, you can to download this dataset from [here](https://www.kaggle.com/snap/amazon-fine-food-reviews).
+I've trained the model on Amazon Fine Food Reviews dataset, you can to download the dataset from [here](https://www.kaggle.com/snap/amazon-fine-food-reviews).

 You can also train you model to generate the headlines of the news articles [link](https://www.kaggle.com/snapcrack/all-the-news)